educelab/ink-id/README.rst

 .. code-block:: bash

    $ pip install pipenv           # If needed, install pipenv
    $ pipenv --three               # Create a new virtual environment with Python 3
+   $ pipenv install Cython numpy  # These are required before inkid can be installed
-   $ pipenv install -e .  # Install inkid to the virtual environment and use symlinks
+   $ pipenv install -e .          # Install inkid to the virtual environment and make it editable

 The install command will find ``setup.py`` and install the dependencies for ``inkid``.